 1. Find a fitness program.

-If this year has taught us anything, it’s that self-accountability with fitness isn’t a strong point for most of us.
+If the past couple of years have taught us anything, it’s that self-accountability with fitness isn’t a strong point for most of us.
 One thing that can help is starting (or restarting) an exercise program to help boost your motivation and give you a plan to follow.

-Our Life Time Training app has several 30-day programs (free for Life Time members) that you can choose from based on your goals.
+Our Life Time Digital app has a number of virtual fitness programs (complimentary for Life Time members) that you can choose from based on your goals.
 Each can help move you in the right direction and provide you a path for getting your fitness in line as we end this year.
-Plus, with features like workout reminders, stat tracking, and achievement boards, there are added layers of accountability.
+Plus, with features like workout reminders, stat tracking, and access to real coaches, there are added layers of accountability.

 2. Plan to maximize your health savings account dollars.